Welcome to the introduction to Rule #1 course, I’m Phil Town and this is Tutorial 5: Management- Owner Oriented.

 Company Management: CEO’s are Owner Oriented

 And last but not least is owner oriented CEO that means that the CEO runs the business for our benefit.
-Now there’s three key numbers here that really help us know the CEO is really running it for our benefit.
+Now there are three key numbers here that really help us know the CEO is really running it for our benefit.

 1) The first is return on equity, that’s how much money they make on the equity of the company.